Guilt, envy, distrust: Vaccine rollout breeds mixed emotions

 “It didn’t seem like there was medical rationale for it,” says Lyncheski, who isn't yet eligible for the vaccines.
 He also noted there's no way to confirm that people are smokers, leaving the door open for cheating.

-The suspicions are being fueled by reports of line jumpers or those stretching the definitions for eligibility.
-In New York, a Soul Cycle instructor got vaccinated after teachers became eligible in January, the Daily Beast reported, and later apologized for her “terrible error in judgement.”
+The suspicions are being fueled by reports of line-jumpers or those stretching the definitions for eligibility.
+In New York, a Soul Cycle instructor got vaccinated after teachers became eligible in January, the Daily Beast reported, and later apologized for her “terrible error" in judgment.
 In Florida, two women wore bonnets and glasses to disguise themselves as elderly in hopes of scoring shots.
 Hospital board members, trustees and donors have also gotten shots early on, raising complaints about unfair access.

 It's why some feel obligated to explain why they were able to get the vaccine.
 In an Instagram post, Jeff Klein held up his vaccination card and noted he was given a shot as a volunteer at a mass vaccination hub.